visualbis/VV-Docs/docs/admin-guide/getting-started/overview.md

 BI Hub administrator mode and user mode uses the same product URL and depending on the login (as admin or user name) appropriate modules of the application are rendered.
-After launching the product, the administrator can log into the application by entering the user ID as vbiview, which is the administrator login ID.
+After launching the product, the administrator can log into the application by entering the user ID as *vbiview*, which is the administrator login ID.
 A Set Admin Password screen opens up during the first login to accept a new password.
-Note that the administrator does a log in with the authentication type set as Native; Users login with authentication type set as Microsoft AD/LDAP.
+>Note that the administrator does a log in with the authentication type set as *Native*; Users login with authentication type set as *Microsoft AD/LDAP*.

 ### Forgot Password

 If the administrator forgets his/her password or wishes to reset the password for security reasons the Change Password utility can be used.
-Refer Section :ref:`changepassword`.
+Refer Section <Link to={useBaseUrl('#')}>changepassword</Link>. <!-- Administrator Utilities > Change Password -->

 ### Landing Page

 After setup of agents, connectivity with directory services and a few successful synchronizations, the landing page displays four tiles.

-- Instances configured – List of instances under the agents being configured and their status
+- **Instances configured** – List of instances under the agents being configured and their status
-- Authentications configured – List of authentications
+- **Authentications configured** – List of authentications
-- Components configured – List of components like Elastic Search, Message Queue, SMTP
+- **Components configured** – List of components like Elastic Search, Message Queue, SMTP
-- Synchronization Information – Synchronization details for users, reports and authentication.
+- **Synchronization Information** – Synchronization details for users, reports and authentication.
 The administrator can check here for recent activities that happened in BI Hub.
 To view the recent activities over a period of time, the administrator can click on the calendar icon and provide a date range as input.

 ### Admin Home Page